 Dr. Sydney Joyce is excellent at treating children.
 Her gentle approach to dentistry and calm, friendly demeanor makes her the perfect fit for a children’s dentist.
 Most kids who come to Southpointe look forward to working with Dr. Joyce as she helps them feel comfortable and welcomed.

 During a children’s dental appointment, dentists clean your child’s teeth and look for warning signs for further treatment.
 At Southpointe, we believe that good oral health starts at home.
-We carefully educate our patients on the newest and best techniques for caring for their child’s oral health.
+We carefully educate our patients on the latest techniques in caring for their child’s oral health.

 Any necessary shots are easy with us, and we make it a point to help your children feel comfortable and safe.
 We also offer TVs, headphones, and other treatment options so kids can choose what will make them feel most comfortable.

 Children’s dentistry can be a tough gig.
 Finding the right team that treats your children like royalty isn’t always easy.
 Whatever the cause, we’re glad you found your way here.
-Use the form below to set up your free consultation!
+Use the form below to set up your consultation!
 We look forward to meeting you and your kids.
 Not in South Lincoln?
 Find our four convenient locations below.

 Contact Us Today About Children’s Dentistry

 Children’s dentistry can be a tough gig.
 Finding the right team that treats your children like royalty isn’t always easy.
 Whatever the cause, we’re glad you found your way here.

-Use the form below to set up your free consultation!
+Use the form below to set up your consultation!
 We look forward to meeting you and your kids.